briangonzalez/jquery.pep.js/README.md

     debug:                  false,                                        // debug via a small div in the lower-righthand corner of the document
     activeClass:            'active',                                     // class to add to the DOM el while dragging
     multiplier:             1,                                            // +/- this number to modify to 1:1 ratio of finger/mouse movement to el movement
+    velocityMultiplier:     1.9,                                          // +/- this number to modify the springiness of the object as your release it

     shouldPreventDefault:   true,                                         // in some cases, we don't want to prevent the default on our Pep object, your call
     stopEvents:             '',                                           // space delimited set of events which programmatically cause the object to stop